 We bought a stainless steel suite of Samsung appliances in our kitchen and scored big savings during the Black Friday sales which just happened to fall around the time we needed to buy appliances anyway.
 An error made with delivery scheduling (only one appliance showed up the first time) was made right with quick turnaround delivery of the rest of the order as well as a 10% refund.
 Prior to landing on the sale, we had price comped the appliances we wanted at multiple stores around the area.

 3. Basic Fixtures

-The cabinets felt like the bigger investment.
+The cabinets felt like a bigger investment.
 They were made by a local cabinet shop and we saved big there too.
-Ten years from now if we change our style I will not feel like I have too much invested in the counter tops to replace them.
+Ten years from now if we change our style I will not feel like I have too much invested in the countertops to replace them.
 The farmhouse sink in the kitchen seems like a huge upgrade, but came from Ikea, and cost far less than anticipated.